- GDP (PPP):

-Haiti’s economic freedom score is 50.0, making its economy the 145th freest in the 2022 Index.
-Haiti is ranked 28th among 32 countries in the Americas region, and its overall score is below the regional and world averages.
+Haiti’s economic freedom score is 49.9, making its economy the 149th freest in the 2023 Index.
+Its score is 0.1 point lower than last year.
+Haiti is ranked 28th out of 32 countries in the Americas region, and its overall score is lower than the world and regional averages.

 Rule of Law

-The top personal income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax.
-The overall tax burden equals 7.4 percent of total domestic income.
-Government spending has amounted to 10.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.6 percent of GDP.
-Public debt is equivalent to 25.1 percent of GDP.
+The top individual and corporate tax rates are 30 percent.
+The tax burden equals 5.9 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 10.3 percent and –2.3 percent of GDP.
+Public debt equals 24.2 percent of GDP.

-Haiti has two preferential trade agreements in force.
-The trade-weighted average tariff rate is 7.3 percent, and one formal nontariff measure is in effect.
-However, bureaucratic impediments, worsened by ongoing political instability and institutional shortcomings, severely undermine trade flow and discourage foreign investment.
-The strained financial infrastructure remains fragile with many economic transactions occurring outside of the formal banking sector.
+The trade-weighted average tariff rate is 6.8 percent, and other barriers to trade freedom are extensive.
+Bureaucratic impediments, made worse by institutional shortcomings, discourage foreign investment.
+The strained financial infrastructure remains fragile.
+Many economic transactions are conducted outside of the formal banking sector.